 - issues and repurchases of Company stock

-- review the insurance principles and coverage of Schlumberger and its subsidiaries, as well as financing risks, including those associated with currency and interest rates
+- review the insurance principles and coverage of Schlumberger and its subsidiaries, as well as finance-related risks and finance-related risk management policies, including those associated with currency and interest rates

-- review the investor relations and shareholder services of Schlumberger
+- review the activities of the investor relations and shareholder services functions of Schlumberger

-- review the financial aspects of any acquisitions submitted to the Board; and, as delegated to the Committee by the Board, review and approve any acquisitions covered by such delegation
+- review the financial aspects of any acquisitions or divestitures, and other strategic transactions, submitted to the Board; and, as delegated to the Committee by the Board, review and approve any acquisitions or divestitures or other strategic transactions covered by such delegation

 - review the administration of the employee benefit plans of Schlumberger and the performance of fiduciary responsibilities of the administrators of the plans